 In general, the changes made to the Challenger ATR 4 only serve to make it a better overall shoe.
 It is lighter, and the redesigned upper is more breathable.
 The 4 also features a more comfortable tongue design, as well as better toe bumper protection.
 We didn't notice any difference in the feel of the new heel counter.
 The shoe feels virtually the same performance wise, but when out on a run with the four on one foot and the old three on the other, very noticeable to us was the fit of the new upper.
 The ATR 4 has a higher volume fit, meaning there is a lot more space in the shoe.
 The thick padding inside the ATR 3 hugged our foot more snuggly, and for the same size shoe, the ATR 4 fit looser, especially in the mid-foot and heel.
 For runners with high volume or wide feet, the fit of the new shoe will surely feel better, but we had to crank the laces down to feel secure.
 Runners with very narrow or low volume feet may struggle to get a performance fit out of this shoe.

+The rubber outsole on the Challenger ATR 4 remains completely unchanged from the previous version.
 It covers a relatively small portion of the bottom of the shoe and is made up of patterns of moderately spaced out 4mm deep lugs of different shapes.
 We were once again surprised with how good the traction was on this shoe, despite its relatively benign appearance compared to the very aggressive tread pattern on many of the other shoes.

 The days of ridiculous clown shoe-like stack heights on Hokas are thankfully long gone, and there is no doubt that they no longer retain their reputation for ankle-breaking instability.
 That said, there is no arguing the fact that they ride pretty high off the ground, and still offer an array of stability concerns when comparing them to the many low to the ground minimalist shoes available today.

-Few would argue against the Challenger ATR 4 is a very comfortable shoe.
+Few would argue that the Challenger ATR 4 is a very comfortable shoe.
 Regarding fit, we found it to be pretty true to size when considering length but also noticed that it retains its narrowness in the forefoot compared to a wider toe box that allows greater amounts of foot-splaying upon landing, like the Altra Lone Peak 3.5.
 We also noticed that the heel and mid-foot seem to be a bit wide for our feet, as our heel was somewhat prone to slipping when traveling uphill.
 With its recently redesigned upper, we thought this was one of the highest volume shoes in this review.

-This moderate weight was enough to award them 7 out of 10 points, on par with the low profile Nike Terra Kiger 4 and quite a bit lighter than another high-scoring high mileage shoe, the Nike Air Zoom Wildhorse 4.
+Our pair of men's size 11 shoes weighed in at 20.4 ounces, which is impressively light considering the quantity of material.
+This moderate weight was enough to award them 8 out of 10 points, on par with the low profile New Balance Summit Unknown and quite a bit lighter than another high-scoring high mileage shoe, the Nike Air Zoom Wildhorse 4.
 When running, these shoes don't feel heavy or clunky, backing up the numbers.

-While some trail running shoes, such as the Saucony Peregrine 7, manage to strike a balance and do an equally good job of protecting the foot and offering a pleasing level of trail sensitivity, this is not one of those shoes.
+When describing the level of sensitivity while running in these shoes, the word that comes to our mind is "disassociation".
+In this case, the maximal cushioning directly translates into minimal sensitivity.
+While some trail running shoes, such as the Saucony Peregrine 8, manage to strike a balance and do an equally good job of protecting the foot and offering a pleasing level of trail sensitivity, this is not one of those shoes.
 That said, due to the soft nature of the cushioning, one does still feel a small amount of trail texture.